Ghorbel37/Wizzz/README.md

   </a>
 </p>

-> Backup filesystem tree like a wizzz
+## Backup filesystem tree like a wizzz
-> This script makes a copy of filesystem tree using WizTree and exports it to CSV
+> This script makes a copy of filesystem tree using WizTree and exports each drive tree to CSV,
-> It generates a CSV file for each drive and compresses the files in a single archive
+> then compresses the files in a single archive
-> It can copy the backup to multiple locations
+> and copies the backup to multiple locations

+## Instructions
-> This script requires having WizTree installed and it must be placed next to WizTree executable
+This script requires having WizTree installed
+Place it in the WizTree folder before executing and make sure to execute it with administrator privileges

 ## Install
 This will create a scheduled task that will be run each week